 Frugality is usually contrasted with its vice-of-deficiency: extravagance, prodigality, squandering, wastefulness, being a spendthrift.
 In this it is allied with virtues like efficiency, moderation, prudence, and simplicity.
 Benjamin Franklin paired frugality with industry as the key virtues for financial security: “[W]aste neither time nor money, but make the best use of both.
 Without industry and frugality nothing will do, and with them everything.”

 Sometimes that same contrast is made not to the vice itself, but to the likely consequences of that vice: indebtedness, dependence on others, poverty.
 If you are not frugal, you may suffer for it, and this may also include having to lower your standards of dignity.
-Franklin also had a nice bon mot about that: “It is hard for an empty bag to stand upright.”
+Franklin also had a nice bon mot about that: “It is hard for an empty sack to stand upright.”

 Frugality sometimes is also contrasted with its vice-of-excess, which goes by names like miserliness, niggardliness, or stinginess.
 There is some tension between frugality and the virtues of generosity and magnificence.